 Kenya launched an open Government data portal in 2011 as the first country in sub-Saharan Africa and second on the continent after Morocco.
-The goal of opendata.go.ke is to make core government development, demographic, statistical and expenditure data available in a useful digital format for researchers, policymakers, ICT developers and the general public.
+The goal of opendata.go.ke was to make core government development, demographic, statistical and expenditure data available in a useful digital format for researchers, policymakers, ICT developers and the general public.
 The online portal was re-launched in July 2015, with an improved user experience and more timely and diverse data.
-By November 2015, 31 out of a total of 262 agencies had submitted their data to the portal since inception in 2011.
-The number of datasets have increased from 680 to 744 since the launch of the new portal.
+The take up at county level has been slow.
+In December 2018 the website indicates that there are 686 resources across 11 sectors.